 If these drivers are outdated or incompatible with your version of Windows, it can cause the 0x80190001 error.

-To update your drivers, you can use Device Manager or visit your manufacturer’s website.
+You can use Device Manager or visit your manufacturer’s website to update your drivers.

 Finally, hardware issues can also cause the 0x80190001 error.
 If your computer’s RAM is faulty or your hard drive fails, it can prevent Windows from loading properly and cause the 0x80190001 error.
 If you suspect your hardware is to blame, you can run a diagnostic tool to check for errors.